Berkeley-CS61B/website-sp24/projects/proj0/index.md

 4. `testGameNotOver1`: calls `gameOver` on a full board where a tilt in any direction is a valid move
 5. `testGameNotOver2`: calls `gameOver` on a board with a single empty space

 One common error that you might encounter is an `ArrayIndexOutOfBoundsException`.
-Here is what an `ArrayIndexOutOfBoundsException` error message would look like:
+Here is what an `ArrayIndexOutOfBoundsException` error message might look like:

 ![ArrayIndexOutOfBoundsException](img/index-oob-error.png){:style="display:block; margin-left:auto; margin-right:auto"}

 `ArrayIndexOutOfBoundsExceptions` occur when we attempt to access a value at an illegal index.
 For example, the array `arr = [4, 2, 2, 4]` has legal indexes 0, 1, 2, and 3.
 Attempting to access `arr[5]` or `arr[-1]` would throw an `ArrayIndexOutOfBoundsException`.

-We can evaluate where an `ArrayIndexOutOfBoundsException` is happening in our code by examining the stack trace provided in the test outupt.
+We can evaluate where an `ArrayIndexOutOfBoundsException` is happening in our code by examining the stack trace provided in the test output.
 Taking a closer look at the previous example:

 ![StackTrace](img/stack-trace.png){:style="display:block; margin-left:auto; margin-right:auto"}